ksdvishnukumarcse/DockerMultiProject/README.md

 - Downside os Tiller is Too much of power inside the K8s cluter which is securoty issue it has lot of permissions
 - In Helm 3 Tiller is removed to solve the Security concern

+## K8s Volumes

+Volumes are to persist data
+3 Different type

+1. Persistent Volume
+2. Persistent Volume Claim
+3. Storage Class

+## Need of K8s Volumes

+Data will be stored inside the container of the Pod.
+When the pod restarts /creash data will be lost.
+To solve this we have Volumes in place.

+## Persistent Volume

+- A Cluster resource like RAM, CPU
+- Created via Yaml file
+- Managed by Maintainer
+- Not Namesapced.
+It accessable to cluster